James Mill: The History of British India

 Mill was a proponent of British imperialism, justifying it on utilitarian grounds.
-He considered it part of a civilizing mission for Britain to impose its rule on India.
+He considered it part of a civilising mission for Britain to impose its rule on India.
 Mill saw his own work for the East India Company as important for the improvement of Indian society.
-Mill portrayed Indian society as morally degraded and argued that Hindus had never possessed "a high state of civilisation."
+Mill portrayed Indian society as morally degraded and argued that Hindus had never possessed "a high state of civilisation".

 Mill preferred to take a more theoretical approach to social subjects than the empirical one common at the time.
 His best known literary work is his History of British India, in which he describes the acquisition of the Indian Empire by England and later the United Kingdom.
-In the work, he characterizes Indian society as barbaric and Indians as incapable of self-government.
+In the work, he characterises Indian society as barbaric and Indians as incapable of self-government.
 He also brings political theory to bear on the delineation of the Hindu civilization, and subjects the conduct of the actors in the successive stages of the conquest and administration of India to severe criticism.
 The work itself, and the author's official connection with India for the last seventeen years of his life, effected a complete change in the whole system of governance in the country.
 Mill never visited the Indian colony, relying solely on documentary material and archival records in compiling his work.
 This fact has led to severe criticism of Mill's History of India by notable economist Amartya Sen.